Speech-Language Pathology Assistant Certificate Program

 - No. Although, there are set dates when assignments and quizzes must be completed.
 The online program was designed for individuals who are interested in completing the coursework, but need to work at their own pace around work and family schedules.
 The exact format of each course may vary; please contact the course instructor about questions regarding exams, proctoring, assignments, etc.

-If I have taken similar courses at a different university- can these courses count toward this SLP/A-A Certificate program, or do I need to retake them at UM?
+If I have taken similar courses at a different university- can these courses count toward this SLPA Certificate program, or do I need to retake them at UM?

 - It depends.
-If you think that you have covered the content in one of our Certificate program courses in another program (and earned a grade >C), fill out THIS Course Equivalency form and return it along with the course syllabus/syllabi to our Academic Advisor (email@example.com) for review.
+If you think that you have covered the content in one of our Certificate program courses in another program (and earned a grade >C), fill out THIS Course Equivalency form and return it along with the course syllabus/syllabi to your Academic Advisor for review.

-If I take SLP/A-A Certificate program courses at the University of Montana, will these courses be accepted at other graduate programs?
+If I take SLPA Certificate program courses at the University of Montana, will these courses be accepted at other graduate programs?

 How much time should I devote to each class?